Chapter 22. Spring.NET Web Framework

 </object>

-You can see this example in action in the Web Quickstart.
+You can see this example in action in the Web Quick Start.

 22.4.3.
 Injecting dependencies into HTTP handlers and handler factories

-You can perform dependency injection on IHttpHandlers and IHttpHandlerFactory.
-This effectively allows for a fully Spring-managed <httpHandlers> configuration section.
-To configure an IHttpHandler or IHttpHandlerFactory you should register Spring's MappingHandlerFactory with a specific path or wildcard string (i.e. *.aspx) using the standard configuration of an <httpHandler> in web.config.
-This is shown below
+Performing dependency injection on instances of IHttpHandlers and IHttpHandlerFactory allows for a fully Spring-managed <httpHandlers> configuration section.
+To perform dependency injection onan IHttpHandler or IHttpHandlerFactory, register Spring's MappingHandlerFactory with a specific path or wildcard string (that is, *.aspx) using the standard configuration of an <httpHandler> in web.config.
+For example:

 <system.web>